mhodki/ISWC2023_IDO/README.md

 # ISWC2023_IDO

+This repo is now an ARCHIVE retained to house the ontology presented at ISWC and the associated paper.

+For those interested in ongoing work on this ontology, there is a new repo at https://github.com/PCA-POSC-Caesar-Association/IDO_Use_Case_Pump_with_firmware

-A record of the files submitted to support ISWC 2023 Industry paper submission
+This repo contain a record of the files submitted to support ISWC 2023 Industry paper submission

+A copy of the pdf paper is in the root folder of this repo ISWC_IDO_singleColumn.pdf

 This site contains the following.